dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * named module (NM) - one with `module-info.java` file loaded from `--module-path`
 * automatic module (AM) - simple jar loaded from `--module-path` (name of the module is the name of the jar itself, hyphens converted into dots and version is removed so mysql-java-connector-1.2.3.jar => mysql.java.connector.
 You can also set it explicitly by adding to MANIFEST.MF => Automatic-Module-Name: <module name>)
-* unnamed module (UM) - simple jar(or modular jar) loaded from `--class-path` NM can have access to AM, but should require it in it's `module-info.java` file by it's name.
+* unnamed module (UM) - simple jar(or modular jar) loaded from `--class-path` NM can have access to AM, but should require it in it's `module-info.java` file by its name.
 There is no way NM can access UM, because named module can't set dependency on unnamed module in its `module-info.java`.
 AM can access all types from both NM and AM
 UM can access all types from both NM and AM
-Bottom-up vs top-down approach.
-Suppose we have 3 jars A.jar => B.jar => C.jar (=> - means depend).
+Bottom-up vs top-down approach: suppose we have 3 jars A.jar => B.jar => C.jar (`=>` - means depend on).
 Bottom-up:
-* first convert C.jar (A.jar and B.jar can still be run from classpath since from classpath you can access all packages)
+* first convert C.jar (A.jar and B.jar can still be run from classpath, since from classpath you can access all packages)
 * second convert B.jar (A.jar still can be loaded from classpath and access all packages)
 * finally convert A.jar -> now all are named modules run from --module-path
 Top-down: